 Who benefits from the cruise?
 We all do, of course!
 The proceeds from the Harper Charity Cruise, after expenses, benefit the many charitable organizations that we support on a regular basis and help fund our own community service projects.The Harper Charity Cruise is a premier summer event for the City of St. Clair Shores and we appreciate the opportunity to create an event so enjoyable that the attendees forget that each and every one is performing an act of community service.
 Every dollar donated, every T-shirt purchased and every dollar spent with the sponsors of this event is an act of giving back to your community.
 If you like the cruise, thank the sponsors, for without their loyal support Shorewood Kiwanis would be hard-pressed to produce an event of ever-increasing size and popularity.
+The Charity Partners who line the cruise route benefit first, as we cannot cover such a large area by ourselves.

 Who are the volunteers?
 Shorewood Kiwanis members and their families, staff and friends.
 Also on hand are our dedicated charity partners, who work the cruise by volunteering, selling shirts and collecting donations.
 After expenses, these charity partners are funded first with all the proceeds collected by their group(s) of volunteers.
 What/Who are our Charity Partners?
 Follow this link for more information.